 Nice point between the sea and the mountain is Uwadalawe National Park where is possible to see elephants and some other animals in their natural habitat.

-It is not possible to just go to the park by yourself since some dangerous animals live there in absolute freedom.
+It is not possible to just go to the park by yourself.
+It is because some dangerous animals live there in absolute freedom.

-Safari tours are offered and they are organized usually by the accommodation owners so you can almost always book it all together.
+Safari tours are offered and they are organized usually by the accommodation owners.
+You can almost always book it all together.

 Arriving to Uwadalawe is not possible by train, but this short distance can be easily reached by car or bus, even tuk-tuk.

 Moving more up to another interesting town called Ella is easily achievable the same way – bus/tuk-tuk or taxi and, from there, you can continue your amazing journey through Sri Lanka by train.